 Fielding questions from Chinese Nationalist Party (KMT) Legislator Hsu Shao-ping (徐少萍), Huang agreed that Shih’s behavior could be found “inappropriate.”

-Huang said Clause 2 of the Civil Servants Work Act’s Article 4, as well as Article 8 of the Code of Conduct for Public Servants (公務員服務守則), could be applicable to the case.
+Huang said Clause 2 of the Civil Servant Services Act's Article 4, as well as Article 8 of the Code of Conduct for Public Servants (公務員服務守則), could be applicable to the case.

 The rules require that public servants receive prior permission from superiors before offering their views related to their duties and highlights the spirit of teamwork, he said.